robocode-dev/tank-royale/buildDocs/docs/articles/gui.md

 output streams.
 Note that the standard output streams from the bot is being redirected by the Bot API when it is being booted from the [Booter].

-Data received from the bot is written out with a label in gray with the turn number, when the output was written out.
+Data received from the bot is written out with a label in <font color=gray>gray</font> with the turn number, when the output was written out.

-Messages sent to standard output (stdout) is written in <font color=white>white</font>, and messages sent to standard error (stderr) is written out in <font color=red>red</font>.
+Messages sent to standard output (stdout) is written in <font color=white>white</font>, and messages sent to standard error (stderr) is written out in <font color=#FF5733>red</font>.

-Info messages from the game (GUI) is written out in <font color=green>green</font>.
+Info messages from the game (GUI) is written out in <font color=#377B37>green</font>.
 Info messages is e.g. round number, when a new round has just started.
 But it could also be "events" written out with a starting left arrow (>) telling that the game has ended or was aborted.

 ## Setup Rules